 Enter all of the information necessary in a CSV and upload it directly.
 Bulk generation creates many codes in only a few steps.
 The quality of the QR codes is just the same as those that were created one by one.

-Different departments in the supply chain can use QR codes for different products and separate locations.
+Across the supply chain, they can use QR codes for different products and separate locations.
 Departments across companies can work together in teams to achieve various goals with the same QR codes.

 Beginning with manufacturing and packaging, creating a QR code that can go on a product box for authenticity and traceability can be made from the beginning.
 Trying out a few codes throughout the product line will help companies see what information they need to include from the very beginning.
 Rolling out a long-term campaign in this way works best when it's integrated into the protocol of the supply chain from the beginning to the end consumer.

 One example would be putting a QR code on a product for authenticity.
-If a customer orders a piece of jewelry, they can track the origin of the materials, where and how it was shipped in the process, when it arrived at the store, who made it, and have a personal serial number attached for authenticity at the end of the supply chain.
+If a customer orders a piece of jewelry, they can track the origin of the materials, where and how it was shipped in the process, when it arrived at the store, who made it, and have a unique serial number attached for product identification.
 This is also better for the management and logistics people involved in the process to be able to know where everything has been and where it should be going.

 Another idea for the sales and marketing sides of businesses is to place a QR code on different displays.
-Not all QR codes have to be generated in bulk, of course for businesses if they don't have to be unique.
+Not all QR codes have to be generated in bulk of course for businesses.
 Other types of codes function better when they are used as a whole.
 It depends on the company's need for that specific campaign and QR code.
 Placing a different QR code on separate displays in different cities or parts of the city is scalable versus just putting up a one-dimensional billboard that cannot be tracked.

 There are many ways that teams can collaborate for the use of one QR code.
 Since QRs have so many different purposes, some can be used separately for different functions while others can benefit from different uses with the same code.

-Additionally, if marketing teams use QRs for social media it easily generates leads since now there is a two-way communication channel between brand and consumer.
-Marketing teams and social media content managers can work together to pass along the information to sales departments.
+Additionally, if marketing teams use QR codes for social media it easily generates leads since now there is a two-way communication channel between brand and consumer.
+Marketing teams and social media managers can work together to pass along the information to sales departments.
 They can differentiate who the customers are and who the leads are and convert them and also build campaigns to satisfy both.

 On the sales end, it's easier to see who your customers are, who your leads are, and also for website teams to track how many scanners actually went to websites, signed up, subscribed to the newsletter, bought from m-commerce stores, watched AR experiences, and any other trackable campaign usage.